Contents

 Interrogative Adjectives

-Interrogative adjectives are adjectives that are used to ask questions, and they come before a noun.
+Interrogative adjectives are used to ask questions, and they come before a noun.
 The primary interrogative adjectives are what, which, and whose.

 Examples: